Goryeo under Mongol rule: Status

 After 1270, Goryeo became a "fully integrated client kingdom," however official protocol was that of a subordinate principality.
+David M. Robinson described Goryeo's status as incorporated within the "Great Yuan ulus" but legally distinct from the rest of the empire.
+Yuan legal codes separated Goryeo from southern China.
+In the 1990s, some Korean scholars called the period of Mongol rule the age of "Yuan intervention".
+Rashid al-Din Hamadani described Goryeo as a province in name but a separate state within the Yuan dynasty.
+It has also been called a "son-in-law kingdom in the Mongol empire".

-It has also been called a "son-in-law kingdom in the Mongol empire" because starting with King Chungnyeol (r.
+Starting with King Chungnyeol (r.
 1274-1308), kings of Goryeo were married to Mongol Borjigid princesses and Goryeo princes were raised and educated at the Yuan court.
 Gongmin of Goryeo (r.
 1351-1374) referred to Goryeo's relationship with the Genghisids as that between vassal and lord.
+Because of royal marriages with princesses of the Mongol Yuan royal family, Goryeo was considered unique among the states.
+The Genghisids had also established marriage alliances with other rulers and allies early on such as the Khongirads and Qocho Uyghurs, but in no other case except Goryeo did they both go to war and form a marriage alliance with later on.
+Consequently, Goryeo remained a bulwark of support for the Genghisids and was the last state in East Asia to recognize them as a legitimate polity in the 1380s.

-In 1280, Goryeo was reorganized as the Zhengdong Branch Secretariat, which lasted until the end of the dynasty.
-The Goryeo prince served as the grand councilor (chengxiang) but the secretariat managers (pingzhang) were appointed by the Yuan court.
+In 1280, the Branch Secretariat for Eastern Campaigns was created, which lasted until the end of the dynasty.
+According to Christopher P. Atwood, the Goryeo prince served as the grand councilor (chengxiang) but the secretariat managers (pingzhang) were appointed by the Yuan court.
+According to David M. Robinson, it was the Goryeo king who was head of the Branch Secretariat.
 In 1300, Manager Körgüz proposed abolishing Goryeo court ritual and official hierarchy to better fit its status as a province, but this proposal was rejected.
 The Mongols established several autonomous commands in Korea that remained outside the control of the Goryeo court.
-Part of Jeju Island was converted to a grazing area for Mongol cavalry stationed there but this area was returned to formal Goryeo control in 1294.
-Goryeo also regained formal control of Dongnyeong in 1290.

-The darughachi were Mongolian resident commissioners sent to the Goryeo court.
-These commissioners, while nominally subordinate to the Goryeo king, were routinely supplied with provisions and were actively involved in the affairs of the Goryeo court.
-Mongol emperors dethroned Goryeo kings who dissatisfied them in 1298, 1313, 1321, 1330, 1332, 1343, and 1351.
+However George Qingzhi Zhao states that the kings of Goryeo retained the autonomy to conduct their own government, including setting up bureaucratic structures, selecting officials, exercising laws and taxes, and using those taxes for Goryeo rather than sending them to the Yuan court.